 When people are low in self-confidence, they often have a sense of imposter syndrome.
 People with imposter syndrome commonly feel like everything they've achieved could be taken away any minute.
 Let's unpack an example where a colleague reaches out and asks, "Would you like to collaborate on a project?"
-The unconfident person receiving this request might think to themselves "If I say yes, the person is going to realize I'm not as skilled as they thought.
+The unconfident person receiving this request might think to themselves, "If I say yes, the person is going to realize I'm not as skilled as they thought.
 My flaws will be revealed."
 So, they say no. They don't want to deal with the anxiety the request creates, and the easiest thing to do is decline.

 There are all sorts of subtle ways this effect can manifest in both professional and personal realms.
 For example, you get asked to make a dish for a potluck.
 You're nervous about your cooking.
-Therefore even though you'd like to make a homemade dish, you just buy something to take because you don't want to tolerate the emotional risk of making a dish yourself.
+Therefore even though you'd like to make a homemade dish, you just buy something to take, because you don't want to tolerate the emotional risk of making a dish yourself.
 This comes across as less caring to your host, but it's simply driven by your lack of confidence.
-You're so busy emotionally protecting yourself against threats to your fragile self-esteem, you miss opportunities to make a good impression.
+You're so busy emotionally protecting yourself against threats to your fragile self-esteem that you miss opportunities to make a good impression.

-Practical tip: Whenever you feel a sense of threat, ask yourself if it's actually an opportunity in disguise?
+Practical tip: Whenever you feel a sense of threat, ask yourself if it's actually an opportunity in disguise.

 4. Being prone to personalizing can make you appear distracted or selfish during conversations.

 This point is really an extension of #2 and #3, but it's both very common and difficult to recognize in yourself, so it's worth mentioning separately.
 People who are prone to low confidence and anxiety, often walk around the world with their threat monitor set to high.
-For example, during a conversation with a colleague that person mentions something that spikes your anxiety.
-You're so busy processing how what they're saying relates to you and your fears, that you're not really listening.
+For example, during a conversation with a colleague, that person mentions something that spikes your anxiety.
+You're so busy processing how what they're saying relates to you and your fears that you're not really listening.
 As a result, you miss cues the other person is giving; for instance, you miss that your conversation partner would like some encouragement or support from you.